-We’ve been perfecting our selection of wildlife holidays for 35 years.
-With a choice of independent tours, fly drives, small group guided tours, short breaks and adventure cruises the natural world plays an important role in many of our holidays.
+We’ve been perfecting our selection of wildlife holidays for over 35 years.
+With a choice of independent tours, self drives, small group guided tours, short breaks and adventure cruises the natural world plays an important role in many of our holidays.

-From the rugged beauty of Iceland and New Zealand, where the natural scenery is complemented by wonderful birding and whale watching opportunities to the wildlife rich polar regions, the iconic marsupials of Australia to the bears of Canada and Alaska, not forgetting the iconic ‘Big Five’ in our African destinations.
+From the rugged beauty of Iceland and New Zealand, where the natural scenery is complemented by wonderful birding and whale watching opportunities to the wildlife rich polar regions, the iconic marsupials of Australia to the bears of Canada and Alaska.
+Our small ship cruise holidays to Costa Rica, Baja California and Indonesia add to the diversity of our fauna.
 Our dedicated wildlife itineraries can be fully tailor made to ensure you get the best experience possible.